-- 1.75% of professional developers use Linux daily according to Stack Overflow 2024
+- 1.75% of professional developers use Linux daily according to Stack Overflow 2024, and you'll need these skills whether you run Linux locally or not

 - 2.Command line proficiency is required for 90% of DevOps and cloud engineer roles